mgeier/sphinx-last-updated-by-git/README.rst

 This is a little Sphinx_ extension that does exactly that.
 It also checks for included files and other dependencies and uses their "last updated" time if it's more recent.
+For each file, the "author date" of the Git commit where it was last changed is taken to be its "last updated" time.
+Uncommitted changes are ignored.

 If a page doesn't have a source file, its last_updated_ time is set to ``None``.